Is it time to put your kids on a screen time diet?

 REAL DIET: there may be things you avoid, like gluten, dairy, or animal products.

 DIGITAL DIET: There may be certain shows or games that hype your kids up and should be avoided later in the day.
-Or, there may be shows you eliminate all together (How any times can one watch Frozen 2?).
+Or, there may be shows you eliminate all together (How any times can one watch Pokemon?).
 Limiting social media may also be important, especially for older kids.

-MY DIGITAL DIET PLAN FOR A 5 YEAR OLD
+MY DIGITAL DIET PLAN FOR An 8 YEAR OLD

 Avoid most “fighting” shows, especially in the evening (ENERGY BOOSTER)